Crimson rosella: Taxonomy

-The crimson rosella was described by Johann Friedrich Gmelin in the 13th edition of Systema Naturae in 1788 as Psittacus elegans.
-The binomial name had been used by Clusius to describe the hawk-headed parrot in 1605, however this predates the start of Linnean taxonomy.
+The crimson rosella was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the parrots in the genus Psittacus and coined the binomial name Psittacus elegans.
+This Latin name had been used in 1605 by the Flemish botanist Carolus Clusius in his book Exoticorum libri decem for the hawk-headed parrot, however this predates the start of Linnean taxonomy.

 The crimson rosella had been described and named by John Latham in 1781 as the "Beautiful Lory", from a specimen in the collection of Sir Joseph Banks, and then as the "Pennantian Parrot" in 1787 in honour of Thomas Pennant.
-However, he did not give the species a binomial name until 1790, when he named it Psittacus pennantii.
+However, Latham did not give the species a binomial name until 1790, when he named it Psittacus pennantii.

 Nicholas Aylward Vigors defined the genus Platycercus in 1825, based on the distinctive architecture of the feathers in the tail and wing, and designated the crimson rosella (as Platycercus pennantii) as the type species.

 Most authors used Latham's combination Platycercus pennantii until 1891, when Italian zoologist Tommaso Salvadori established that P. elegans had priority, leading to its universal adoption thereafter.

 Edward Pierson Ramsay described the subspecies nigrescens in 1888, noting its darker crimson plumage, black back and nape, and smaller size yet larger bill.
 It was also known as "northern crimson parrot" or "Campbell's parakeet", after Alexander James Campbell.

 In 1941, Herbert Condon proposed that the yellow and Adelaide rosellas be reclassified as subspecies of the crimson rosella.

-"Crimson rosella" has been designated the official name by the International Ornithologists' Union (IOC); however, it wasn't given this name until the publication of the 1926 RAOU checklist.
+"Crimson rosella" has been designated the official name by the International Ornithologists' Union (IOC); however, it was not given this name until the publication of the 1926 RAOU checklist.
 Before this it had been known as the crimson parrot, while the term "rosella" had been restricted to the eastern rosella.
 The name "blue-cheeked rosella" was proposed for the united species elegans, but was not generally taken up.

 Today, the red-coloured races are generally known as the crimson rosella, with the alternate names red lowry, Pennant's parakeet, Campbell parakeet, (blue) mountain parrot, (blue) mountain lowry or just plain lowry occasionally heard.
 Cayley reported that the first two alternate names were most common in the early part of the twentieth century.
 On Norfolk Island it is called simply red parrot.

 The yellow rosella, also known by a variety of alternate common names including Murrumbidgee lowry, murray rosella, swamp lowry and yellow-rumped parakeet, was described as Platycercus flaveolus by John Gould, who gave it the last common name mentioned.
 It was reduced to subspecies status once hybridization was noted where ranges overlap.
 However, some authorities maintain the hybridization is not widespread and hence preserve its specific status.
 This view is in the minority.